KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 * Help others learn Python
 * Make newcomers feel welcome

-A good way to identify a lightning talk subject: tell me something that's interesting to you
+A good way to identify a lightning talk subject: "tell me something that's interesting to you"

 🔝 <sub>[**back to top**](#table-of-contents)</sub>